Good Or Bad Omens: 35 Myths And Superstitions Surrounding Black Cats Throughout The Eons

 Take good care of them

 Well, you shouldn’t only take good care of black cats because of this myth.
-You should also generally take good care of them, even if you think they carry evil.
+You should generally take good care of them because all cats deserve love.
 Sadly, black cats have the lowest adoption rates in the USA.
-These creatures deserve all our love and affection.
+This just makes us sad.

 Anyways, this belief is from the Northern parts of Europe.
-Back in the day, it was believed that if you take in or adopt a black cat and care for it, the black cat would ensure safe weather and passage for sea voyages.
+Back in the day, it was believed that if you took in or adopted a black cat and cared for it, the black cat would ensure safe weather and passage for sea voyages.

 Excuse me!

-In Italy, it’s believed that if a person hears a black cat sneeze in front of them, it is a good omen.
+In Italy, it’s believed that if a person sees a black cat sneeze in front of them, it is a good omen.
 It means that the person is in for a streak of good luck!
-But, we also wonder how rare it would be to find yourself in this situation unless you’ve adopted a black cat.
+That said, we think it’s relatively rare to find yourself in this situation unless you’ve adopted a black cat.

 If you haven’t adopted one, then roaming the streets just to find a black cat seems like a huge task.
-After finding a cat, you have to wait for it to sneeze, which seems like another huge task!
-Anyways, if it brings a person good luck, why not?
+After finding it, you then have to wait for it to sneeze, which seems like an impossible task!
+Anyways, if it brings one good luck, why not?